tiinasip/AI_idea/README.md

 tokenizer = Tokenizer()
 tokenizer.fit_on_texts(all_sequences)
 ```
 Then LSTM is trained.
-Below you find a simplified example TensorFlow/Keras example:
+Below you find a simplified example TensorFlow/Keras example (TensorFlow is open-source machine learning and deep learning framework by Google.
+Keras is API running on the top of TensorFlow.
+These are selected to create a prototype, as they are relatively easy to use and are also scalable to production use.)
 ```
 from keras.preprocessing.sequence import pad_sequences
 from keras.models import Sequential